southworks/azure-botsdk-happybirthday-bamboohr-slack-bot/docs/DeployAzurePortal.md

-# Deploy on Azure with Visual Studio
+# Deploy to Azure with Visual Studio
 This document explains how to deploy the bot from in Visual Studio.

 1. In Solution Explorer, right-click in the project node and choose **Publish** (or use the **Build** > **Publish** menu item).